AlexanderJDupree/AlexanderJDupree.github.io/_posts/2019-05-05-Writing-A-Unix-Shell-In-Haskell-1.md

 stack build
 ```

 This may take awhile if its the first time you're running stack.
-Stack will download and install any requisite dependencies for your project, include GHC (The Glasgow Haskell Compiler).
+Stack will download and install any requisite dependencies for your project, including GHC (The Glasgow Haskell Compiler).
 Once the build stage is finished we can run:

 ```
 stack exec Ash-exe
 ```

 And we should see `"Hello World!"` printed to the console!
-The last step in the process is to now initialize the project with `git` and push it to your favorite git repsository host.
+The last thing we should do is initialize the project with `git` or some other form of version control.

 ### Conclusion